SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 | Event                        | after-close            | close  |

 - The `Left` and `Right` options have been renamed.

 If you previously used them to set the placement or the alignment of the popover:
 ```html
 <ui5-popover horizontal-align="Left" placement-type="Left"></ui5-popover>
 ```

 Now use `Start` or `End` instead:
 ```html
 <ui5-popover horizontal-align="Start" placement-type="Start"></ui5-popover>
 ```

  - The `placementType` property and the `PopoverPlacementType` enum have been renamed.

-   If you have previously used the `placementType` property and the `PopoverPlacementType`
+If you previously used the `placementType` property and the `PopoverPlacementType`
 ```html
 <ui5-popover placement-type="Bottom"></ui5-popover>
 ```
 ```js
 import PopoverPlacementType from "@ui5/webcomponents/dist/types/PopoverPlacementType.js";
 ```

 Now use `placement` instead:
 ```html
 <ui5-placement="Bottom"></ui5-popover>